ubc-library-rc/creating-xml-files-in-oxygen/content/application.md

 # Application

-Let's first understand what scope and presets a project has before we dive into how to create xml files.
+Let's first understand what scope and presets a project has before we dive into how to create XML files.

 Here, we want to understand